 If you are currently living in Bucharest – Romania and seek counselling or psychotherapy, you may chose to have face-to-face contact with a Romanian professional versus online sessions with someone speaking your native language.

-As far as language, I am proficient in English, having used it in my work as a Psychologist for more than 15 years.
-And while there are for sure be cultural differences to be considered, I one the one hand have experience in working with people from different countries and backgrounds, and on the other keep a close eye on how our communication is going, using constant feedback to check and adapt our mutual understanding.
+As far as language, I am proficient in English, having used it in my work as a psychologist for more than 15 years.
+And while there are for sure cultural differences to be considered, I have significant experience in working with people from different countries and backgrounds, and at the same time keep a close eye on how our communication is going, using constant feedback to check and adapt our mutual understanding.

 About Counseling & Psychotherapy

 Counseling and psychotherapy are specialized interventions addressing personal development and/or psychological problems, both being focused on learning more constructive ways to deal with problems or issues in your life.

 Generally, psychotherapy is recommended whenever a person is experiencing a state of discomfort, dissatisfaction with life, in relationships or at work, or a mental health issue which causes much concern, restlessness, anxiety, fear or pain.

 Counseling and psychotherapy can support self-knowledge and personal development, changing or eliminating symptoms or dysfunctional behaviors, overcoming various tensions and conflicts in life that can affect anyone.
 For example, it may help to:

 • change feelings of unhappiness, lack of fulfillment, lack of meaning

 • resolve conflicts we have with ourselves or with significant others